 Dr. Garvin received his medical degree from Oregon Health & Science University in 1985.
 He completed his residency at Family Medicine Spokane and practiced eight years of full spectrum care in a small town in Eastern Washington.
 He then spent 11 years on the faculty of the Spokane Family Medicine residency and completed a faculty development fellowship at the University of Washington.
 He currently serves as the Family Medicine Residency Director at Oregon Health & Science University in Portland.
 Dr. Garvin joined the RPS Panel of Consultants in 2015.

-Dr. Geiger graduated from The Ohio State University College of Medicine and completed a family medicine residency at Akron City Hospital, in Akron, Ohio.
-He has served as program director for over 18 years in two residency programs in Toledo, Ohio and Milwaukee, Wisconsin.
-He is currently serving as Associate Program Director at the Dublin Hospital Family Medicine Residency in Dublin, Ohio.
+Dr. Geiger graduated from The Ohio State University College of Medicine and completed a family medicine residency at Akron City Hospital (Summa Health), in Akron, Ohio.
+He has served as program director for over 18 years in two residency programs in Toledo, Ohio, and Milwaukee, Wisconsin.
+He most recently has served as Associate Program Director at the Dublin Methodist Family Medicine Residency in Dublin, Ohio.
 He is now semi-retired, working as an RPS consultant and lives near Knoxville, Tennessee.

 Dr. Gillanders received his medical degree from the University of California at San Francisco.
 He completed his residency at the University of Washington and practiced for 10 years in White Salmon, Washington, before pursuing an academic career.
 He directed successful residency programs in Ohio, California, and Oregon.
 In addition to treating patients, Dr. Gillanders directed the Providence Oregon Family Medicine Residency Program in Milwaukie, Oregon, until 2013.
 He has served on the RPS Panel of Consultants for more than 20 years.